Donald Judd

-Donald Clarence Judd (June 3, 1928 – February 12, 1994) was an American artist associated with minimalism (a term he nonetheless stridently disavowed).
+Donald Clarence Judd (June 3, 1928 – February 12, 1994) was an American artist associated with minimalism.
 In his work, Judd sought autonomy and clarity for the constructed object and the space created by it, ultimately achieving a rigorously democratic presentation without compositional hierarchy.
-He is generally considered the leading international exponent of "minimalism," and its most important theoretician through such writings as "Specific Objects" (1964).
+He is generally considered the leading international exponent of "minimalism", and its most important theoretician through such writings as "Specific Objects" (1964).
 Judd voiced his unorthodox perception of minimalism in Arts Yearbook 8, where he says, "The new three dimensional work doesn't constitute a movement, school, or style.
 The common aspects are too general and too little common to define a movement.
 The differences are greater than the similarities."

 Early life and education

 Judd was born in Excelsior Springs, Missouri.
 From 1946 to 1947, he served in the Army as an engineer, and in 1948, he enrolled in the College of William and Mary.
 Later, he transferred to Columbia University School of General Studies where he earned a bachelor's degree in philosophy and where he worked towards a master's in art history under Rudolf Wittkower and Meyer Schapiro while attending classes at the Art Students League of New York.
 From 1959 to 1965, he wrote art criticism for major American art magazines.
 In 1968, he bought a five-story cast-iron building at 101 Spring Street for less than $70,000.
 Judd used the building (designed by Nicholas Whyte and built in 1870) as his New York residence and studio, and during the next 25 years, renovated it floor by floor, occasionally installing works he purchased or commissioned from other artists.